Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Analytic model

 For an ultrarelativistic gas one has that its internal energy $u$ is much larger than its rest mass energy, i.e.~$u\gg1$.
 This allows us to approximate the corresponding specific enthalpy as $ h = 1 + u + P/\rho \simeq u + P/\rho$.
 From the first law of thermodynamics together with the equation of state in \eq{e2.1}, it follows that $u = P/\rho$ and, hence

-Without loss of generality we will take from now on $ h = \rho$.
-Note that, independently of this choice, from \eq{e2.2} it follows that the fluid sound speed $a$ is constant everywhere and equal to the speed of light, i.e.\footnote{Note that this definition of the sound speed is equivalent to the more common expression $a=\sqrt{\partial P/\partial e}$, where $e = \rho(1+u)$ is the relativistic energy density.}
+From \eq{e2.2} it follows that, in the case of a stiff fluid, the sound speed $a$ is constant everywhere and equal to the speed of light, i.e.\footnote{Note that this definition of the sound speed is equivalent to the more common expression $a=\sqrt{\partial P/\partial e}$, where $e = \rho(1+u)$ is the relativistic energy density.}

-This result implies that the corresponding flow will be subsonic at every point and that shock fronts cannot develop.
+This result implies that the corresponding flow will be subsonic at every point and that shock fronts can not develop.